Hodge-Tate decomposition for non-smooth spaces: Eh-descent for the differentials

 Now we prove the above statement by contradiction.
 Assume $C$ is not always acyclic when restricted to the small site $X_\et$ for some smooth rigid space $X$ over $K$.
 By the left boundedness of $C$, we let $j$ be the smallest degree such that $\calH^j(C)|_{X_\et}\neq 0$ for some smooth $X$.
 Then $\calH^{j-l}(C)|_{Y_\et}=0$ for any $l>0$ and any smooth $Y$ over $K$.
-We fix an $X$ to be a smooth, connected, quasi-compact rigid space of the smallest possible dimension such that $\calH^j(C)|_{X_\et}\neq 0$.
+As this is a local statement, we fix an $X$ to be a smooth, connected, quasi-compact quasi-separated rigid space of the smallest possible dimension such that $\calH^j(C)|_{X_\et}\neq 0$.
 So by our assumption, there exists a nonzero element $e$ in the cohomology group